delloydb/delloydb/README.md

 ---

-## 🧠 Who Am I?
+##  Who Am I?

 I'm a computer science student with a deep curiosity for how things work—and how they break.
 My focus is split between three worlds:

-- 🔒 **Cybersecurity** – Understanding vulnerabilities, ethical hacking, and building systems that resist attacks.
+-  **Cybersecurity** – Understanding vulnerabilities, ethical hacking, and building systems that resist attacks.
-- 🤖 **Artificial Intelligence** – Exploring machine learning, especially in security applications (threat detection, anomaly analysis).
+-  **Artificial Intelligence** – Exploring machine learning, especially in security applications (threat detection, anomaly analysis).
-- 🌐 **Web Development** – Creating full‑stack apps with security baked in from day one.
+-  **Web Development** – Creating full‑stack apps with security baked in from day one.
+-  **UI/UX Design** - Creating cool modern styled webpages(tools - figma, canva)

 I'm on a mission to become a **security‑minded engineer** who can build smart, resilient systems.
 I treat every line of code as an opportunity to learn and every challenge as a puzzle to solve.